vpontis/swc-flattening/README.md

 # SWC Styled JSX Compiler

-A minimal demonstration of compiling React with styled-jsx using SWC.
+A minimal demonstration of compiling React with styled-jsx using SWC, focused on analyzing how SWC processes and flattens CSS selectors.

 ## Files

 - `source.tsx`: The React component with styled-jsx
-- `compile.tsx`: The script that compiles the React component and outputs the result
+- `compile.tsx`: The script that compiles the React component and displays the results

 ## Usage